-As businesses focus on revenue-generating tasks, they tend to forget one vital activity that can further scale a business: bookkeeping
+As businesses focus on revenue-generating tasks, they tend to forget one vital activity that can further scale a business:

 Bookkeeping is often overlooked in businesses because it is mainly compliance.
 What most entrepreneurs don’t know is that this offers vital information that can scale a business.
 For accountants, bookkeeping plays a very important role in providing financial advice.